 Although they grow to their largest size in countries like Iraq and Afghanistan, Camel Spiders don’t just live in the Middle East.
 They can be found in many areas around the world.

 - North America: You can find Camel Spiders in Arizona, California, New Mexico, Utah, Colorado, Mexico and other Western states in the U.S.

 - South America: Peru, Chile, Argentina, Paraguay and parts of Brazil.

 - Africa: Almost the entire continent.

 - Asia: India, China, and the Middle East.

 The Camel Spider got its name because they can frequently be found gathered under camels.
-One of the biggest myths about Camel Spiders is that they will jump onto a camels’ stomach and eat it alive.
-When in reality, Camel Spiders just gather under camels for the shade.
+One of the biggest myths about Camel Spiders is that they will jump onto a camel’s stomach and eat it alive.
+When in reality, these spiders just gather under camels for the shade.

 The Biggest Bugs In The World

 I hope you enjoyed this article on Camel Spider facts.
 But the Camel Spider is just one of the many enormous insects on Earth.
 Check out the article The Biggest Bugs In The World to learn more about other giant insects like the Tarantula Hawk, Goliath Beetle, and Giant Burrowing Cockroach.